-If you’re already thinking about next summer’s vacay plans, there are going to be some new travel requirements that may apply to you — at least if you’re planning on boarding a plane to Europe.
-Starting in 2024, U.S. passport holders will need to apply for authorization through the European Travel Information and Authorization System (ETIAS) before visiting.
+If you’re already thinking about next year’s vacay plans, there are going to be some new travel requirements that may apply to you — at least if you’re planning on boarding a plane to Europe.
+Starting in 2025, U.S. passport holders will need to apply for authorization through the European Travel Information and Authorization System (ETIAS) before visiting.
 The new system intends to strengthen security with international travel and facilitate smoother entry.

 These new requirements have been years in the making, as the program was approved back in 2016 and was supposed to be rolled out in 2022, according to Forbes.
 The pandemic and “insufficient infrastructure” caused the delay.

 Here’s what you need to know.

 What is ETIAS?

 The European Travel Information and Authorization System is a new travel authorization that will be linked to a traveler’s passport.
 It will be required for short-term trips to European countries — up to 90 days within any 180-day period.

 Who will need to apply?